The Rave Goes On

 Volunteer

 We are looking for volunteers!
 Would you like to be involved in Queue Up And Dance by doing things like helping to capture Quad-related stories and digitising ephemera such as photographs, flyers and tickets?
 Helping with these vital tasks means they can be stored for the future in a permanent archive in Sefton Libraries’ collection.
 No experience is necessary, just a desire to help us tell the story of this amazing venue!
-Sign up here.
+Sign up to be a volunteer or tell us what memorabilia you’d like to have scanned or photographed for the archive by emailing joe.goff@sefton.gov.uk.